ValksGodotTools/Template/README.md

 If the GodotUtils folder is still empty for whatever reason, run `git submodule update --init --recursive`

 ### :two: Run the game with `F5`
+> [!NOTE]
-> ℹ️ Steps 2 to 4 are optional but doing them with change arguably tedious to setup settings and delete unneeded assets.
+> Steps 2 to 4 change setup settings and delete unneeded assets.
+These steps are optional.

 You should see something like this